sou1ka/slideshow/README.md

 F11: フルスクリーン
 Esc: フルスクリーン解除

+---

 # Slideshow

 This is an application that randomly slideshows image files in a specified folder.

-## function
+## Function

 Right-clicking the mouse on the application displays the function settings.

 Image path:
 Specify an image folder.
 Click to launch the folder selection window.

 Refresh interval (sec):
 Specifies the image refresh timing in seconds.

 View filename (Watermark):
 Displays the file name as a watermark over the displayed image.

 View filename (Title bar):
 Shows the name of the file being displayed in the title bar of the application.

 Always top:
 Pin the application to the front.

 BG color:
 Specifies the background color of the application.

-## keyboard shortcuts
+## Keyboard shortcuts

 Alt + Enter: Maximize
 F11: full screen
 Esc: exit full screen

-Developing with Tauri in vanilla HTML, CSS and Javascript.
+This template should help get you started developing with Tauri in vanilla HTML, CSS and Javascript.